Debbatisudheer/Gradient-Descent-loss-alg-/README.md

 So, the adjustment of parameters (weights) occurs during the gradient descent process within the gradient_descent function.

+When working with gradient descent and loss functions for diabetes prediction, you should consider the following measures:

+    Choose appropriate features: Select relevant features (such as glucose levels, BMI, blood pressure, etc.) that are likely to be predictive of diabetes.
+Ensure these features adequately represent the variability present in the data.

+    Preprocess the data: Clean the data by handling missing values, normalizing or standardizing the features, and encoding categorical variables if necessary.
+This ensures that the data is suitable for training the model.

+    Split the data: Divide the dataset into training and testing sets.
+The training set is used to train the model, while the testing set is used to evaluate its performance.
+This helps assess how well the model generalizes to unseen data.

+    Define the model architecture: Choose an appropriate model architecture for diabetes prediction, such as logistic regression, decision trees, or neural networks.
+Define the structure of the model, including the number of layers, neurons, and activation functions.

+    Choose a loss function: Select a suitable loss function for the task of diabetes prediction.
+Common choices include binary cross-entropy loss for binary classification tasks like diabetes prediction.

+    Select a learning rate: Experiment with different learning rates to find one that allows the model to converge effectively without overshooting the optimal solution.
+A learning rate that is too high may cause the model to diverge, while a learning rate that is too low may result in slow convergence.

+    Implement gradient descent: Use gradient descent optimization to train the model.
+Iterate through the training data, compute the gradients of the loss function with respect to the model parameters, and update the parameters accordingly to minimize the loss.

+    Monitor convergence: Keep track of the loss function's value during training.
+Ensure that it decreases over time and converges to a stable value.
+If the loss function does not converge or exhibits erratic behavior, adjust the learning rate or model architecture accordingly.

+    Evaluate the model: Once training is complete, evaluate the model's performance on the testing set.
+Calculate relevant metrics such as accuracy, precision, recall, and F1-score to assess how well the model predicts diabetes.

+    Iterate and refine: Based on the evaluation results, iterate and refine the model by adjusting hyperparameters, trying different model architectures, or incorporating additional features.
+Continuously refine the model until satisfactory performance is achieved.

+By following these measures, you can effectively utilize gradient descent and loss functions for diabetes prediction, ultimately developing a model that accurately identifies individuals at risk of diabetes.

 Credits

 This code is adapted from @sudheer debbati's implementation.